-Cake icing is excellent for piped or drizzled cake decorations, but you may have to soften the icing to use it as a crumb coat or if you need it to flow more quickly from your decorating bag.
-A crumb coat is a very thin layer of icing applied to a cake, and then dried so that crumbs do not get into the final layer of icing).
+Cake icing is excellent for cake decorations, but you may have to soften the icing if you need it to flow more quickly from your decorating bag or use it as a crumb coat (a thin layer of icing applied to a cake and dried so that crumbs don't get in the final layer of icing).

-Heat your cake icing in the microwave using 5-second intervals.
-Stir the icing after every interval to check the texture.
-Do not heat the icing for more than 5 seconds at a time or you could potentially melt all of the icing.
+- Heat your cake icing in the microwave in 5-second intervals.
+Don't heat the icing for more than 5 seconds at a time or you could potentially melt it.

-Whip butter and shortening thoroughly with an electric beater before adding the sugar, aerating the fats to make your icing softer.
+- Whip butter and shortening thoroughly with an electric beater before adding the sugar, aerating the fats to make your icing softer.

-Squeeze wrapped icing between your palms, using the heat you create to soften your icing.
+- Squeeze wrapped icing between your palms, using the heat you create to soften your icing.

-Add an extra tablespoon of flavoring such as Grand Marnier or vanilla to your icing to make it soft.
+- Add an extra tablespoon of flavoring such as Grand Marnier or vanilla to your icing to make it soft.

-Set your icing on the counter so that it can come to room temperature.
+- Set your icing on the counter so that it can come to room temperature.
 If the icing was stored in the fridge, whip it again to soften it.

 - Use a table-top stand mixer with the bubble-whisk-beater attachment to make your icing; it's stronger than a hand-held beater, so you can make softer cake icing.